GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 * Visual Studio can help us generate the functionalities IModule requires: implementing the IModule interface
 * Properties describe a class
 * Methods explain in what sequence code needs to be executed
+* Runtime errors in C# are called Exceptions

 **That's it!
 We've setup our code and are ready to get to the main subject of today: making our module print 'Hello World!'.**

 ## 4. Writing module code